opendocsg/slw-judgments-backfill/2007_SGHC_204/report.md

 **The trial judge’s findings**

 45     At the close of the case on 21 November 2006, the trial judge delivered a brief oral judgment acquitting the respondent of the Charge (“the oral judgment”).
-The grounds of decision subsequently issued by the trial judge (see _PP v Wang Ziyi Able_ [2006] SGDC 282) reproduced the oral judgment in its entirety.
+The grounds of decision subsequently issued by the trial judge (see _PP v Wang Ziyi Able_ <span class="citation">[2006] SGDC 282</span>) reproduced the oral judgment in its entirety.

 46     At [2] of the oral judgment, the trial judge stated the four elements which the Prosecution had to prove in order to secure a conviction on a charge under s 199( _b_ )(i) of the SFA, namely: